-Clay has been used for centuries to make pottery, bricks and you’ve probably even received some more recently as a gift.
-For just as many centuries we’ve been using other kinds of clay for their medicinal properties.
+Clay has been used for centuries to make pottery and bricks.
+But did you know that for just as many centuries, we’ve been using other kinds of clay for their medicinal properties?

 Montmorillonite clay got its name from a large deposit discovered in Montmorillon France in the 1800s, though it was in use long before that particular discovery.
 It’s a “smectite” clay, recognized for its great ability to absorb.
 This ability makes montmorillonite one of the most powerful detoxifying agents on earth – for people and animals.